GeNeuro Announces Recruitment of First Patients in All Five Swiss Centers in the First Personalized Medicine Clinical Trial Against Long-COVID Assessing Temelimab

 |1,25%

-Börse aktuell - Live TickerKonsolidierungsbewegung: US-Börsen verbuchen Verluste -- ATX im Minus -- DAX etwas schwächer -- Asiens Börsen letztlich tiefer
+Börse aktuell - Live TickerKonsolidierungsbewegung am Markt: ATX geht leichter aus dem Handel -- DAX letztlich im Plus -- Asiens Börsen schließen tiefer

-Der heimische Aktienmarkt rutscht am Donnerstag ins Minus.
-Für den deutschen Leitindex geht es ebenfalls leicht abwärts.
+Der heimische Aktienmarkt rutschte am Donnerstag ins Minus.
+Der deutsche Leitindex konnte seine zwischenzeitlichen Verluste abschütteln.
 Die US-Börsen notieren im Minus.
 An den asiatischen Aktienmärkten dominierten am Donnerstag die Bären.